aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 ![Architecture diagram](assets/WildRydesML_2.png)

 Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
-Athena is serverless, so we won't be managing any infrastructure.
+Athena is serverless, so you won't be managing any infrastructure.

 We will start by using Athena to extract a subset of data we're interested in from a much larger data source.

 ![Architecture diagram](assets/WildRydesML_3.png)

-Amazon SageMaker is a fully managed machine learning service.
+Amazon SageMaker is a fully managed machine learning service, so you don't have to manage servers.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models.

 We will use a SageMaker notebook as a development space to join the [data we processed in the last section](../1_DataProcessing) with our reduced ground station dataset.
 Inside of the notebook we will run training jobs against the data and produce a model that is stored in Amazon S3.